ECONOMIC SUBSTANCE- CAYMAN ISLANDS

 - does the Relevant Entity only hold equity participations in other entities and only earn dividends and capital gains?

 - is the entity registered under the SIB Law as an excluded person.

-Please contact ASCENT as a Global Fund Administrator if you need any assistance with the same – firstname.lastname@example.org.
+Please contact us if you need any assistance with the same – firstname.lastname@example.org.